mozilla/firefox-translations-training/docs/training-guide.md

 The only limitation is probably available computational resources.

 Find monolingual data and add it to `datasets.mono-src` and `datasets.mono-trg`.
-I usually use [News Crawl](https://data.statmt.org/news-crawl/) datasets from statmt because they are relatively clean and we have an automatic downloading for them.
+Using [News Crawl](https://data.statmt.org/news-crawl/) datasets from statmt is preferable because they are relatively clean, and the pipeline supports automatic downloading for them.
 ```
   # to be translated by the ensemble of teacher models
   mono-src: